Erin Weir: Federal politics

 On April 11, 2014, Weir announced that he was seeking the NDP nomination in the new federal riding of Regina—Lewvan.
 He was nominated on June 22, 2014, defeating former 2011 Palliser federal NDP candidate Noah Evanchuk.
 He was elected on October 19, 2015, prevailing over Conservative candidate Trent Fraser by 132 votes according to the results validated by the Returning Officer.
 Fraser initially requested a recount, but the request was later withdrawn.

 Weir was appointed the party's critic for Public Services and Procurement Canada in November 2015.
 He was also appointed as the Vice-Chair of the Standing Committee on Government Operations and Estimates in December 2015.

 After the federal government announced a pan-Canadian price on carbon, Weir called for border adjustments to that pricing, pointing out that different carbon prices between countries can result in "carbon leakage".
 Weir's proposal was eventually adopted by Peter Julian, during his campaign for federal NDP Leader.
+Although internal debate about this proposal was characterized as “harassment,” carbon border adjustments subsequently appeared in the 2020 fall economic statement and 2021 federal budget.

 Weir was one of the first MPs to raise the issue of problems with the new federal payroll system called Phoenix.
 Civilian employees at the RCMP's "Depot" Division living in his riding brought them to his attention.